 Key drug supply reduction activities

-As of 1st January 2016, France had 187 prison establishments with a total operational capacity of 58,561.
-With 66,678 inmates, there are 114 inmates for every 100 beds in France.
-Studies conducted about a dozen years ago demonstrated that one third of new inmates stated prolonged, regular use of illegal drugs in the year prior to entering prison.
+As of 1st January 2017, France had 182 prison establishments with a total operational capacity of 58,581.
+With 66,432 inmates, there are 117 inmates for every 100 beds in France.
+The only recent surveys on the subject merely provide preliminary or partial data.
+However, studies conducted about a dozen years ago demonstrated that one third of new inmates stated prolonged, regular use of illegal drugs in the year prior to entering prison.
 Nearly 11% of inmates stating that they used illegal drugs on a regular basis used multiple substances prior to their imprisonment.
 10% of inmates were addicted, but the total number of problem drug users (PDU) in prison settings is not quantified in France.
-Injecting appears to be fairly widespread among new inmates: in the year prior to imprisonment, this concerned 2.6% in 2003.
-Limited studies provide data on use in prisons.
-The only recent surveys on the subject merely provide preliminary data.
+No studies provide data on NPS use in prisons.
 Inmates have greater rates of infectious disease than the general population: although declining, HIV infection prevalences vary, depending on the source, from 0.6% to 2.0% (three to four times the prevalence in the general population), while prevalences of HCV are from 4.2% to 6.9% (four to five times higher).

 Since 1994, the Ministry of Health is responsible for health in prisons and the treatment of addiction in prison settings is based on a three-tiered system: prison-based hospital healthcare units (UCSAs - now called health units in prison setting: USMP), which are responsible for monitoring the physical health of inmates; Regional Medico-Psychological Hospital Services (SMPRs) established in each French regions handle the mental health aspects of drug addicts in establishments where no national treatment and prevention centre for addiction (CSAPA) for prison exist, and finally, CSAPAs for prison have been established in the 16 largest establishments in France (and cover approximately a quarter of the incarcerated population).
 Furthermore, a reference CSAPA is appointed for each prison so as to offer support for inmates with addiction problems, particularly after their release.